 One in three or over 75 million American children and adults suffer from high blood pressure.
 It is the number cause of heart attack and stroke.
 Lung disorders, heart disease, kidney failure can result in untreated hypertension.
 The pulmonary artery carries oxygen-deficient blood from the right side of the heart to the lungs.
 The lungs then carry fresh oxygen to the left ventricle which delivers it throughout the body.

 Like pulmonary hypertension, doctors are not sure in most cases what causes hypertension.
 However, they do know what can make it worse.
 Lifestyle has a lot to do with managing high blood pressure.
-What it eat and drink, the type of job you have, your family can all contribute to hypertension.
+What you eat and drink, your job, your family history may all contribute to hypertension.
 Some things can not be controlled, like heredity.
-Some things are in your control like:
+Other things you can control like,

 Stress: Constant unmanaged stress in itself, is harmful to the mind and body.
 It can also make hypertension worse.
 Stress causes the heart rate to elevate causing the heart to work harder, thus causing blood pressure to rise.
 These things can affect you: